Appalachian Regional Commission

 The Appalachian Regional Commission (ARC) is a United States federal–state partnership that works with the people of Appalachia to create opportunities for self-sustaining economic development and improved quality of life.
 Congress established ARC to bring the region into socioeconomic parity with the rest of the nation.

 The Appalachian Region, as defined by Congress, includes all of West Virginia and portions of 12 other states: Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, and Virginia.
-ARC serves 420 counties that encompass roughly 205000 sqmi, with a population of more than 25 million people.
+ARC serves 423 counties and 8 independent cities that encompass roughly 205000 sqmi, with a population of more than 25 million people.

 The Appalachian Regional Commission has 14 members: the governors of the 13 Appalachian states and a federal co-chair, who is appointed by the president and confirmed by the Senate.
 A professional staff carries out the work of the Commission.

 The current federal co-chair is Gayle Conelly Manchin.
-Manchin was appointed by President Joe Biden and confirmed by the Senate on April 29, 2021 by voice vote.
-The 2021 states' co-chair was Virginia Governor Ralph Northam prior to the expiration of his term following the 2021 election.
+Manchin was appointed by President Joe Biden and confirmed by the Senate on April 29, 2021, by voice vote.
+The 2024 states' co-chair is Tennessee governor Bill Lee.
 Grassroots participation is provided through 73 local development districts, which are multi-county organizations with boards made up of elected officials, business people, and other local leaders.
 The ARC is a planning, research, advocacy, and funding organization.
 It does not have any governing power within the region.

+Geography and sociology

+The ARC's geographic range of coverage was defined by Congress broadly, in order to cover as many economically underdeveloped areas as possible; as a result, it extends beyond the geographic area usually thought of as "Appalachia."
+While Congress did aim to define Appalachia, the ultimate purpose and concern of the ARC is economic development rather than cultural definition.

+ARC boundaries versus cultural boundaries

+A study conducted in 1981 comparing the perceptions of Appalachia's boundaries and the ARC's definition, published in the academic journal Southeastern Geographer, asked respondents to draw an encircled area identifying what they considered to be Appalachia on a map.
+The study found less than 20% of respondents agreed that southern New York was part of Appalachia, as designated by the ARC, and that less than 10% of respondents agreed with the ARC's inclusion of northeastern Mississippi and northwestern Alabama in Appalachia.
+Respondents residing outside of Appalachia were more likely to define the region broadly, in agreement with the ARC, and respondents from within the region were more likely to define it restrictively.
+The majority of responses defined Appalachia as an area encircling the locations possessing the highest amount of negative characteristics that the ARC was created to combat—flooding, environmental degradation, poverty, and geographic isolation, among others.